 4. Structured Schedules vs Critical Fixes

-Microsoft Patch Tuesday is a great idea, but other organizations hold their patching on other days and there always seems to be critical problems that arise where difficult decisions must be made.
+Microsoft Patch Tuesday is a great idea, but other organizations hold their patching on other days and there always seem to be critical problems that arise where difficult decisions must be made.
 In the situation where an emergency patch is needed, but not able to be carried out, there are serious repercussions including disrupting business, creating breaches, and potentially causing even more problems.

 5. Which Version Is Running?

-An interesting challenge with code branching, that often happens with Microsoft and other products, is holding a long-term service branch when a current branch becomes available.
+An interesting challenge with code branching, which often happens with Microsoft and other products, is holding a long-term service branch when a current branch becomes available.
 You often must make tough decisions such as, do you want the minimum to patch problems, or are you interested in new features as well?
 Ultimately, this adds to the complexity of the problem.